jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 #### Conclusions ####

 Overall, for this experiment, we found out that the greater the air flow rate, the greater the rate of increase in dissolved oxygen concentration and the lower the oxygen transfer efficiency.
+Furthermore, it was found that the actual aeration process actually requires less time than predicted by our model.

 #### Suggestions ####